Schopenhauer: The biggest lie we tell ourselves every day

 What is Schopenhauer’s solution?

-Do I believe this because it’s reality, or because I just want it to be true?
+Do we believe this because it’s reality, or because we just want it to be true?

 Schopenhauer said that finding the truth is not about feeling good.